Jennifer Maiden

 Jennifer Maiden (born 1949) is an Australian poet.
 She was born in Penrith, New South Wales, and has had 39 books published: 30 poetry collections, 6 novels and 3 nonfiction works.
 Her current publishers are Quemar Press in Australia and Bloodaxe Books in the UK.
 She began writing professionally in the late 1960s and has been active in Sydney's literary scene since then.
 She took a BA at Macquarie University in the early 1970s.
-She has one daughter, Katharine Margot Toohey.
 Aside from writing, Jennifer Maiden runs writers workshops with a variety of literary, community and educational organizations and has devised and co-written (with Margaret Cunningham Bennett, who was then the director of the New South Wales Torture and Trauma Rehabilitation Service) a manual of questions to facilitate writing by Torture and Trauma Victims.
 Later, Maiden and Bennett used the questions they had created as a basis for a clinically planned workbook.